 If a domain name resolves to several addresses, all of them will be used in a round-robin fashion.
 In addition, an address can be specified as a server group.
-If a group is used, you cannot specify the port with it; instead, specify the port for each server within the group individually.

 Parameter value can contain variables.
 In this case, if an address is specified as a domain name, the name is searched among the described server groups, and, if not found, is determined using a resolver.